Energy-Efficient Massive MIMO for Federated Learning: Transmission Designs and Resource Allocations

-A key task is to build energy-efficient wireless networks to support FL.
-This is challenging because new network designs are required to ensure stable FL operation over an unstable wireless medium, while keeping the network energy consumption as low as possible.
-There are several works that study the energy-efficient implementation of FL over wireless networks, such as \cite{li21INFOCOM,yang21TWC,zeng21TWC}.
-The research in these papers can be categorized into learning-oriented and communication-oriented directions.
-The first direction seeks learning solutions to reduce the energy consumed in the networks.
+In the literature, there are only several works that study energy-efficient implementations of FL over wireless networks, e.g., \cite{li21INFOCOM,kim22WCL,yue22JSAC,jin22TWC,yang21TWC,zeng21TWC,viet22TVT} and references therein.
+These papers can be categorized into learning-oriented and communication-oriented directions.
+The learning-oriented direction seeks learning solutions to reduce the energy consumed in the networks.
 In particular, \cite{li21INFOCOM} proposes an FL algorithm that adapts the compression parameters to minimize energy consumption at UEs.
+The work of \cite{kim22WCL} proposes a novel joint dataset and computation management scheme that trades off between learning accuracy and energy consumption for energy-efficient FL in mobile edge computing.
+Reference \cite{yue22JSAC} introduces a federated meta-learning algorithm together with a resource allocation scheme to jointly improve convergence rate and minimize energy cost.
+Finally, \cite{jin22TWC} develops a SignSGD-based FL algorithm where local processing and communication parameters are chosen to achieve a desired balance between learning performance and energy consumption.

-The second direction does not contribute new FL algorithms, but rather develops communication solutions to reduce the energy consumption of a standard FL process in wireless networks \cite{yang21TWC,zeng21TWC}.
-Specifically, \cite{yang21TWC} minimizes the UEs' energy consumption by optimally allocating bandwidth, power, and computing frequency. \cite{zeng21TWC} proposes another resource allocation algorithm for FL networks, in which each UE is equipped with a CPU-GPU platform for heterogeneous computing.
-However, all the above works use frequency-division multiple access (FDMA) to support FL.
-This might not be a good choice because FDMA systems are known to provide low UE data rates, and potentially high energy consumption when the number of UEs is large.
+The communication-oriented direction does not propose new FL algorithms, but rather develops communication protocols and system designs to reduce the energy consumption of an FL process run over a wireless network \cite{yang21TWC,zeng21TWC,chen21TWC,viet22TVT}.
+Compared to the learning-oriented direction, the communication-oriented gives more insights into how FL should be implemented at the physical layer.
+Specifically, \cite{yang21TWC} minimizes energy consumption at user devices by optimally allocating bandwidth, power, and computing frequency.
+Reference \cite{zeng21TWC} proposes another resource allocation algorithm for FL networks, in which each user is equipped with a CPU-GPU platform for heterogeneous computing.
+The authors in \cite{chen21TWC} proposed a joint communication and learning framework that improves the learning performance while keeping the energy consumption acceptable on each user device.
+The work of \cite{viet22TVT} designs a network with unmanned aerial vehicles and wireless powered communications to provide an energy-efficient FL solution.